 Flowering plant cloudberries in culture

-"Cloudberry" is both the name of the plant and its fruits.
+“Cloudberry” is both the name of the plant and its fruit.

-In ancient times they were called "marsh amber", "eyes of the marsh", "marsh guard".
-In the north, the name " royal berry».
+In ancient times it was called “swamp amber”, “swamp eyes”, “swamp guard”.
+In the north the name “ royal berry».

 Folk names: moss currant, gloshina, northern orange, arctic raspberry.

 Herbaceous or semi-shrub plant up to 30 cm high, with a creeping rhizome.
-Dislikes rain and wind, especially frost.
+Does not like rain and wind, especially frost.

 The stems are thin, erect, with 2-3 leaves and one apical flower with white petals.
-Therefore, one berry per stem is formed.
-The leaves are rounded kidney-shaped, five-lobed, unevenly crenate along the edge.
+Consequently, one berry is formed per stem.
+The leaves are rounded, kidney-shaped, five-lobed, irregularly crenate along the edge.

-Flowers unisexual, solitary, white.
-Staminate and pistillate flowers are located on different plants the male flowers are slightly larger.
+Flowers are unisexual, solitary, white.
+Staminate and pistillate flowers are on different plants, male flowers are somewhat larger.
 Flowers appear in June-July, and after 40-45 days the berries ripen.

-The fruit is a combined drupe with a diameter of 1.5 cm, shaped like raspberries, but has a special smell and taste, sweet; unripe berries are red, and ripe ones are orange color, almost transparent, reminiscent of pure bright amber.
+The fruit is a clustered drupe with a diameter of 1.5 cm, its shape resembles raspberries, but has a special smell and taste, and is sweet; unripe berries are red, and ripe ones are orange color, almost transparent, reminiscent of pure bright amber.
 The berries change color three times.
 The yield of berries often reaches 1000 kg per 1 ha.
 The fruits are harvested in July-August, the roots are harvested in late autumn.

-Cloudberry grows in the northern hemisphere in a swamp, in the polar arctic tundra.
-It occurs in peat bogs, swampy forests, moss and shrub tundra in the arctic and northern forest belt of the northern hemisphere, in the middle zone of the European part of Russia, Siberia, on Far East, in Belarus.
+Cloudberries grow in the northern hemisphere in swamps and in the polar-arctic tundra.
+It is found in peat bogs, swampy forests, moss and shrub tundras in the arctic and northern forest zones of the northern hemisphere, in the central zone of the European part of Russia, Siberia, Far East, in Belarus.
 Sometimes cultivated.
-Cloudberry berries are adjacent to lingonberries, wild rosemary often grows nearby, and there is a lot of sphagnum moss.
-Such places are favorite pastures of white partridges and lekking capercaillie.
+Cloudberries coexist with lingonberries, wild rosemary often grows nearby, and there is a lot of sphagnum moss.
+Such places are favorite pastures of white partridges and showing capercaillie.

-Cloudberries - a source of useful, healing substances; Thus, cloudberries contain three times more vitamin C than oranges.
-Fruits with good taste, are used in various forms (fresh, in the form of jam, juice, marmalade, jam, compote).
-Keeps wet for a long time.
-Cloudberry flowers provide honey bees with nectar and pollen.
+Cloudberry is a source of useful, healing substances; Thus, cloudberries contain three times more vitamin C than oranges.
+Fruits with good taste are consumed in various forms (fresh, in the form of jam, juice, marmalade, jam, compote).
+It can be stored for a long time when soaked.
+Cloudberry flowers provide nectar and pollen to honey bees.

 Cloudberry jam (Northern Russian cuisine)

-Cloudberries are used in dietary and clinical nutrition, for the treatment of cardiovascular and gastrointestinal diseases, burns and skin diseases, for heavy metal poisoning, as an anti-febrile agent.
+Cloudberry is used in dietary and therapeutic nutrition, for the treatment of cardiovascular and gastrointestinal diseases, burns and skin diseases, for heavy metal poisoning, as an antifever agent.

 Cloudberry berries have antimicrobial, diaphoretic, antispasmodic effects.
 In terms of provitamin A content, cloudberries are superior to carrots.
 The berry is used as a thirst quencher, which is useful for colds.
-Cloudberries with honey can be given when feeding debilitated patients.
-Cloudberry is able to enhance blood clotting, has a fixing effect.
+Cloudberries with honey can be given when feeding weakened patients.
+Cloudberries can enhance blood clotting and have a strengthening effect.

-One of the common diseases of the inhabitants of the polar countries is scurvy.
-The name of this disease among the Nenets - singa, sigga - is borrowed from the Russians, but methods of dealing with it were found long before the arrival of the Russians.
-Therefore, alien people suffered more from scurvy, until they borrowed from the Nenets, Khanty, Pomors medicines, which included cloudberries.
-Khanty and Nenets use cloudberry leaves as a dressing and hemostatic material.
-Khanty apply cloudberry leaves lubricated with fish oil to festering wounds to speed up their release from pus, changing them 2 times a day.
+One of the common diseases of residents of polar countries is scurvy.
+The name of this disease among the Nenets - singa, sigga - was borrowed from the Russians, but methods of combating it were found long before the arrival of the Russians.
+Therefore, newcomers suffered more from scurvy until they borrowed from the Nenets, Khanty, and Pomors medicines, which included cloudberries.
+The Khanty and Nenets use cloudberry leaves as a dressing and hemostatic material.
+The Khanty apply cloudberry leaves, smeared with fish oil, to festering wounds to speed up their release from pus, changing them 2 times a day.

-Let's check how the guys from plasticine fashioned models of berries using photographs.
+Let's check how the guys made models of berries from plasticine using photographs.

 Show on the map where the berries grow.